open-web3-stack/polkadot-ecosystem-tests/README.md

 ### Add new kind of XCM tests

 The XCM tests are defined in [packages/shared/src/xcm](packages/shared/src/xcm).
 They are implemented in such a way that they are network agnostic and can be reused across different chains.
 The tests should also be tolerable to minor changes regards to onchain envoronment.
-For example, it should not be impacted by small change of transaction fees and should use `.reduct` to round the numbers or remove fields that are constantly changing.
+For example, it should not be impacted by small change of transaction fees and should use `.redact` to round the numbers or remove fields that are constantly changing.

+For network specific tests that cannot be reused, just add them as normal tests.